Why You Should Retire to Italy

 Enjoying the Italian Culture and People

 If you first pay a visit, you’ll love the friendly people you’ll meet – Italians are quite welcoming of other cultures and peoples, especially those who come and embrace the Italian way of life.
 The warm feeling you get from the acquaintances you make will immediately endear the country to you.
-In fact, mostly because of the attitude of the Italian people, more foreign individuals retire to Italy than any other country in Europe or North America.
+In fact, mostly because of the attitude of the Italian people and the culture of Italy, more foreign individuals retire to Italy than any other country in Europe or North America.

 Best of all, you’ll like the prices in Italy.
 While there are a few areas that tend to be expensive – Rome, the Piazza Amerigo Capponi, and other areas close to the Vatican, for example – the majority of the country boasts prices much lower than the rest of Europe as well as the U.S. If you enjoy art and culture, spending the best years of your life after retirement in Italy is a fabulous idea, as there is no shortage of either experience here.
 Jobs in Italy are also readily available if you should like to have an extra income to support a more extravagant lifestyle.